Troye Sivan Releases New ‘Dance To This’ Music Video With Ariana Grande

-In June of 2017, Troye Sivan and Ariana Grande debuted their new single “Dance to This,” which is a featured track on Troye’s upcoming album Bloom.
+In June, Troye Sivan and Ariana Grande debuted their new single, “Dance to This,” which is a featured track on Troye’s upcoming album, Bloom.
 Almost a month later, the duo has dropped the accompanying video for the popular summer single.

 In the video, which Pitchfork reports was directed by Bardia Zeinali, Sivan can be seen performing in what looks like a community center.
-After handing his track to a sleepy DJ sitting in the corner of the room he makes his way to the stage, grabs the mic, and begins his tune.
+After handing his track to a sleepy DJ sitting in the corner of the room, he makes his way to the stage, grabs the mic, and begins his tune.
 However, the audience doesn’t seem to be interested in the performance at all.

 Everyone is preoccupied with their own thing.
 There is an old lady eating her crackers, a teenager with braces who seems to be writing something down, while another lady can be seen shuffling a deck of cards.
 There is even a pair of twin boys who look like they’d rather be anywhere else.